YajB/lightrun_01-2022/task1.md

 * Consistently apply a Lightrun action to a group of short-lived agents.

 **Example**
-For your AWS Lambda function services that run code for specific triggering events, to ensure that the relevant Lightrun actions are added each time the services run, associate these actions with a tag, rather than associating the actions directly to the agents.
+For your AWS Lambda function services that run code for specific triggering events, to ensure that the relevant Lightrun actions are added each time the services run, associate these actions with a tag, rather than associating the actions with agents.

-If you add the actions to the agent, they're going to be deleted each time the agent disconnects from the server.
+If you add the actions to an agent, they're going to be deleted each time the agent disconnects from the server.